RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 	}

-For the purpose of this assignment, the Object can simply be a pointer to an integer, so that you can easily display and verify your results, but in theory, you could plug in *any* object.
+For the purpose of this assignment, the Object can simply be a pointer to an integer, so that you can easily display and verify your results, but in theory, you could plug in *any* object. ie., use void *ptr;

 In addition, you should implement the following member functions:

 * Add a print member function.
 	* This should display all the values in the linked list, test the class by starting with an empty list, add some elements and print the resulting list.

-#### Copy Constructor
-Add a copy constructor.

-Test by making a list, making a copy and displaying the values in the copy.

 #### Reverse
 Add a member function that rearranges the nodes so that their order is reversed.
 Test byprinting the list before and after it is reversed.